-- Train and certify all BCIB corporate staff in gender-based analysis (GBA+) to inform policies and procedures. - Ensure anti-bullying and anti-harassment priorities have support and buy-in from forepersons and contractors so BCIB employees have access to a safe and respectful worksite.
+- Provide BCIB's Respectful Onsite Initiative suite of training programs to all BCIB corporate and project skilled workers. - Include Indigenous Knowledge Sharers or Elders in Respectful Onsite Initiative training sessions so that local history, knowledge, and customs are shared firsthand with BCIB workers. - Train and certify all BCIB corporate staff in the government's gender-based analysis (GBA+) to inform policies and procedures. - Ensure anti-bullying and anti-harassment priorities have support and buy-in from forepersons and contractors so BCIB employees have access to a safe and respectful worksite.

-BCIB's Respectful Onsite Initiative (ROI) training supports the development of a safe and respectful jobsite culture.
-ROI includes History Matters (Indigenous Cultural Competency) and Justice, Equity, Diversity and Inclusion (JEDI) training.
+BCIB's Respectful Onsite Initiative training supports the development of a safe and respectful jobsite culture.
+It includes History Matters (Indigenous Cultural Competency) and Justice, Equity, Diversity and Inclusion training.
 The Respectful Onsite Initiative provides participants with knowledge and tools to work as part of a team to create welcoming and respectful jobsites.
 Local First Nations Knowledge Sharers/Keepers impart learnings and teachings to participants, which is important in building a foundation for reconciliation.
 With the support and participation of government project owners and contractors, all BCIB employees are required to participate in this training.